vpacyno/valiutu-kursai/README.md

 # valiutu-kursai
-This console program downloads and shows exchange rates in CSV format.
+This java console program downloads and shows exchange rates in CSV format.

 How to run program:
 1. Download or clone project